rzbrk/freesuro/README.md

 freesuro
 ========

-Free and open source Asuro Bootloader and flashing tool
+Free and open source Asuro bootloader and flashing tool

 Important Notice!!
 ------------------

-This software is currently completly untested and may not work at all!
-It is not recommended to use it!
+This software is currently under heavy development and may not work at all!
+Use it for testing purpose only.

 Setting of Fuse Bits
 --------------------